 Instead of using artificial food coloring, we can use natural techniques to give color to our desserts.
 In this case, using pomegranate juice will help us to give some reddish color to the quince dessert.
 Between September and January months, it is also time for pomegranate fruit in Turkey.

-The trick to make a delicious quince dessert lies at cooking method.
-This fruit is a very hard fruit considering of apple and peach fruits.
-For this reason, if you are going to use quince fruit in your desserts or dishes, you need to cook it longer than the other fruits so that it becomes soft and easy to get fragrant taste.
+The trick to make a delicious quince dessert lies in the cooking method.
+This fruit is a very hard fruit considering apple and peach fruits.
+For this reason, if you are going to use quince fruit in your desserts or dishes, you need to cook it longer than the other fruits so that it becomes soft and easy to get a fragrant taste.

 Where to eat Quince Dessert?

-If you come to Istanbul for any occasion between September and January and want to enjoy the Bosporus view with this dessert, I recommend you to stop by at ‘Lacivert’ restaurant.
-They have delicious sea food and quince dessert.
+If you come to Istanbul for any occasion between September and January and want to enjoy the Bosporus view with this dessert, I recommend you to stop by at the ‘Lacivert’ restaurant.
+They have delicious seafood and quince dessert.

 - 3 Quinces medium size